Murder or Manslaughter Charges Lawyer in Sydney NSW

 - Provocation (charge may be lessened to manslaughter if this can be proved and where penalties are less severe)

 If a plea of not guilty is entered then the case will proceed to trial to determine your guilt.
-You will need expert legal advice to give you the best change of proving your innocence.
-Our manslaughter lawyers are very experienced with murder trials in Sydney and will be able to instruct you every step of the way to ensure you have the best chance of defending your case.
+You will need an expert team of lawyers for legal advice to give you the best change of proving your innocence.
+Our team of manslaughter lawyers Sydney are very experienced with murder trials and will be able to instruct you every step of the way to ensure you have the best chance of defending your case.

 Pleading Guilty to Murder: